AndreNijman/EmuRust/README.md

 Games themselves live in `games/` alongside every other system.
 The launcher accepts `.tap`, standard-speed `.tzx`, and `.sna` snapshots for Spectrum titles.
 Tapes are automatically inserted and start playing as soon as the emulator boots, including fast-loading support so you can reach the game without manual `LOAD ""` loops.
+The launcher automatically drops into the loader state and issues the `LOAD ""` command for you, so tapes begin streaming immediately (press `Insert` if you need to restart the tape).
 Snapshots boot straight into the saved state. `.tzx` support currently covers only standard-speed data blocks—if you bump into an unsupported block ID just convert the tape to `.tap` (via `tzx2tap`/`czxtools`) and drop it back into `games/`.

 ### PlayStation setup notes